Characters of the Marvel Cinematic Universe: A–L: Ajak

 Ajak (portrayed by Salma Hayek) is the wise and spiritual leader of the Eternals, who possesses healing abilities and functions as the "bridge" between the Eternals and the Celestial Arishem.
-Based on this dynamic, Ajak is aware that the Emergence will occur, and she decides to try and stop it in the present day based on her growing love for humanity.
+Based on this dynamic, Ajak is aware that the Emergence will occur, and she decides to try to stop it in the present day based on her growing love for humanity.
 However, fellow Eternal Ikaris sees this as betrayal and leads her to be killed by the Deviants, with Sersi becoming the new bridge to Arishem.

-Hayek was originally hesitant when she was offered the role, assuming she would only have a role as a supporting character of "grandmother."
+Hayek was originally hesitant when she was offered the role, assuming she would only have a role as a supporting character of "grandmother".
 Ajak's comic-book counterpart is male, and Hayek stated that making the change to female allowed her to lean into the character's femininity as a "mother figure" to the rest of the Eternals.